- FRITZ!Box 7390

 If you are using the FRITZ!Box on an ISDN line and other ISDN devices (for example telephones, a PBX) are also connected to the ISDN line, those devices must not be allowed to react to calls.
 Otherwise, the caller hears a ringing tone because another ISDN device could accept the call:

-- Either: Connect all ISDN devices to the "FON S0" port of your FRITZ!Box by means of an ISDN hub.
-You can connect up to eight ISDN devices to the "FON S0" port.
+- Either: Connect all ISDN devices to the "FON S0" socket of your FRITZ!Box by means of an ISDN distributor.
+You can connect up to eight ISDN devices to the "FON S0" socket.

 - Or: Configure the ISDN devices so that they do not to react to calls.